nkostic/ww/packages/storyblok-components/src/components/CtaBanner/CTA_BANNER_SCHEMA.md

 # CTA Banner Component - Storyblok Schema

-This document provides the complete Storyblok schema configuration for the CTA Banner component used across Weight Watchers websites.
+This document provides the complete Storyblok schema configuration for the CTA Banner component used across WW websites.

 ## Overview